Arjun-G-Ravi/AI-Notes/01_Machine Learning/00_Introduction/00_What is ML.md

 	3. Semi supervised ML:
  		  • Mixture of labelled and unlabelled data.
 The qty of unlabeled data will be small.
 But it will vastly enhance the model’s performance.
  		  • One semi-supervised algorithm leverages the small amount of labeled data to guide its learning process, using the labeled examples to build a model and then extending its predictions to the unlabeled data.
+	4. Reinforcement Learning:
+  		  - An agent is put in an environment, where it takes actions and recieves rewards or penalties based on its actions.
+  		  - Eventually, this reward signals guides the agent to learn the best actions to take in different situations.